syncfusion-content/wpf-docs/wpf/PivotGrid/How-To/Change-the-Gridline-Color-and-Thickness.md

 documentation: ug
 ---

-# Change the Grid-line Colour and Thickness?
+# How to change the GridLine color and thickness?

-GridLine colour can be changed by using the **GridLineStroke** property of PivotGrid and it can be mentioned either in *XAML* or in *Code-Behind*.
+GridLine color can be changed by using the `GridLineStroke` property of PivotGrid and it can be mentioned either in *XAML* or in *Code-Behind*.

-If through **XAML**, please refer the below code snippet.
+If through *XAML*, please refer the below code sample.

 {% highlight xaml %}